Nobunny, Culture Abuse Quit Music Industry After Admitting Sexual Misconduct

 The allegations have had a ripple effect through the industry.

-Vocalist David Kelling admitted in an Instagram post that he had slept with a 17-year-old ten years ago, when he was 22 years old.
+Vocalist David Kelling admitted in an Instagram post that he had slept with a 17-year-old 10 years ago, when he was 22 years old.

 The Inquisitr previously reported that Burger Records had closed following multiple allegations of abuse.